andruekonst/tic-tac-toe/README.md

 -----------

 1. Make directory db for fields.txt file (if you want to use this version)
-2. Change passwords for first and second users
+2. Change passwords for first and second users(standart password: test)
 3. ...
 4. PROFIT